 - Aggregate information.
 We may share aggregate information with third parties, which is any information that has been stripped of your Registration Information (e.g., your name and contact information) and aggregated with information of others so that you cannot reasonably be identified as an individual ("Aggregate Information").
 This Aggregate Information is different from "individual-level" information.
 Individual-level Genetic Information or Self-Reported Information consists of data about a single individual's genotypes, diseases or other traits/characteristics information.
 For example, Aggregate Information may include a statement that "30% of our female users share a particular genetic trait," without providing any data or testing results specific to any individual user.
 We may provide such Aggregate Information in commercial arrangements with our business partners.
 In contrast, individual-level Genetic Information could reveal whether a specific user has a particular genetic trait, or all of the Genetic Information about that user.
 23andMe will ask for your consent to share individual-level Genetic Information or Self-Reported Information with any third party, other than our service providers as necessary for us to provide the Services to you.

 - Information we share with commonly owned entities.
-We may share some or all of your information with other companies under common ownership or control of 23andMe, which may include our subsidiaries, our corporate parent, or any other subsidiaries owned by our corporate parent.
+We may share some or all of your information with other companies under common ownership or control of 23andMe, which may include our subsidiaries, our corporate parent, or any other subsidiaries owned by our corporate parent in order to provide you better service and improve user experience.
 We may provide additional notice and ask for your consent if we wish to share your information with our commonly owned entities in a materially different way than discussed in this Privacy Statement.

 - Information we share with third parties with your consent

 23andMe conducts research and works with public, private, and government partnerships to develop research and advance genetic understanding.
 With your consent, 23andMe may share aggregate or individual-level Genetic Information, Self-Reported Information, and Web Behavior Information with other parties for various purposes.